yonkov/Gatsby---WordPress-Starter/README.md

 2. After that, run: `npm run develop`.
 This will start a local server at http://localhost:8000/

-You can now use the `createPages` api to create the pages.
+You can now use the `createPages` api to create the dynamic pages.
 If you ever get stuck, refer to the [Gatsby WordPress blog starter](https://github.com/gatsbyjs/gatsby/tree/master/starters/gatsby-starter-wordpress-blog).

 ### Useful links
 [Sourcing from WordPress](https://www.gatsbyjs.com/docs/how-to/sourcing-data/sourcing-from-wordpress/)